CONSULTING FOR THE 21st CENTURY

 DR. MITCHELL COLVER

 Mitchell C. Colver, PhD, began working in higher education in 2007, where his early experiences with students taught him to focus on the value of human diversity and human potential.
-As a thought leader in the fields of education and analytics, he is frequently invited to champion the idea that student success can best be fostered through increased intentionality amongst instructors, staff, and organizational leaders.
+As a thought leader in the fields of education, he is frequently invited to champion the idea that student success can best be fostered through increased intentionality amongst instructors, staff, and organizational leaders.

 Mitchell has degrees in Psychology, Music, and Experimental Research.
 His PhD in Curriculum, Instruction, & Higher Education Research is from Utah State University.